Entries in the comments…

 “The Conservatives greeted Corbyn with a disapproving rumble.
 The leader of the Labour Party had to stop several times and begin the phrases from the beginning.
 At the same time Corbyn rebuked the Conservatives for accepting donations from people who had made money dishonestly in Russia.”

-“I do not regret the place for the words of the famous politician from the Labour Party (main opposition) party, Emily Thornberry: “We need to strive for a healthy dialogue with Russia on issues that are shared by our countries, rather than severing contacts and further exacerbating tensions.”
+“In general, the negative plans are huge.
+Strengthen economic sanctions, encircle Russia even more closely with military bases, tighten the rules for entry into the UK for our citizens, freeze many of their accounts in British banks, expel Russian diplomats…“I do not regret the place for the words of the famous politician from the Labour Party (main opposition) party, Emily Thornberry: “We need to strive for a healthy dialogue with Russia on issues that are shared by our countries, rather than severing contacts and further exacerbating tensions.”

 At first Guido thought Theresa May’s words in the City last night were a a warning to the ultra-Remainers trying to sabotage the democratic will of the people for Brexit.
 Turns out she was warning that other enemy of free democracy – Putin.

 Very enthusiastic smile and handshake from Theresa May when she met Putin at the G20 today.
 Trump’s handshake extended to a manly grab of the arm and a friendly pat on the back.
 All smiles…

 “Russia will be watching Labour’s feebleness that Jeremy Corbyn has not supported this deployment… Putin would certainly welcome feebler British defence.”